dylanfontaine/sodium/readme.md

 ## Overview

-The Halite module for Drupal provides integration with the Halite PHP library, which is a high-level cryptography interface that uses the Libsodium library for its cryptographic operations.
-The module defines an encryption method for the Encrypt module that allows symmetric encryption and decryption using Libsodium.
+The Sodium Encryption module for Drupal provides an encryption method for the Encrypt module that allows symmetric encryption and decryption of data using Libsodium.
+PHP integration is provided by the Halite library.

 ## Requirements